fraxure

 Behavior and Habitat:

-• Fraxure is known to be protective of its territory and resources, often engaging in battles to defend them.
+• Fraxure is known to be territorial and aggressive, often engaging in fights to protect its territory.

 In Battle:

-• Notable moves include Dragon Claw, Dragon Dance, and Dual Chop, which leverage its physical strength.
+• Signature moves include Dragon Claw, Dual Chop, and Dragon Dance, which enhance its offensive potential.

-• It is strong against Dragon-type Pokémon but weak against Ice, Dragon, and Fairy types.
+• It is strong against Dragon-type opponents but has a weakness to Ice, Dragon, and Fairy-types.

 Evolution: